Nalanda: 9 Million Books Burnt in 1193 by Bakhtiyar Khilji

 Minhaj-i-Siraj also wrote in his book Tabaquat-I-Nasiri about thousands of monks being burned alive and thousands beheaded as Khilji tried his best to uproot Buddhism and plant Islam by the sword.
 The burning of the library continued for several months and ‘smoke from the burning manuscripts hung for days like a dark pall over the low hills.’

-The last throne-holder of Nalanda, Shakyashribhadra, fled to Tibet in 1204 CE at the invitation of the Tibetan translator Tropu Lotsawa (Khro-phu Lo-tsa-ba Byams-pa dpal).
-In Tibet he started an ordination lineage of the Mulasarvastivadin lineage to complement the two existing ones.
+Shakyashribhadra, the recorded last king of Nalanda fled to Tibet in 1204 CE at the invitation of the Tibetan translator Tropu Lotsawa (Khro-phu Lo-tsa-ba Byams-pa dpal).
+In Tibet he started an ordination lineage of the Mulasarvastivadins to complement the two existing ones.

 When the Tibetan translator Chag Lotsawa (Chag Lo-tsa-ba, 1197–1264) visited the site in 1235, he found it damaged and looted, with a 90-year-old teacher, Rahula Shribhadra, instructing a class of about 70 students.
 During Chag Lotsawa’s time, there was an incursion by Turkish soldiers that caused the remaining students to flee.
 Despite all this, “remnants of the debilitated Buddhist community continued to struggle on under scare resources until c.
 1400 CE when Chagalaraja was reportedly the last king to have patronized Nalanda.”